- Did you suffer an injury after a surgical or medical procedure?

 - Disregarding or failing to obtain a proper patient history

-Is misdiagnosis malpractice in Florida?
+Is misdiagnosis a type of medical malpractice in Florida?

 Many medical malpractice lawsuits stem from the misdiagnosis or delayed diagnosis of a medical condition.
 When a doctor’s error in diagnosis results in the patient receiving incorrect treatment, delayed treatment, or no treatment at all, then it may negatively affect a patient’s condition.
 However, a mistake in diagnosis by itself may not necessarily sustain a medical malpractice lawsuit.